 The Arbitration Agreement

 The arbitration agreement is the contract between the parties to submit their disputes to arbitration.
 It is a significant and foundational document that sets the framework for the arbitration process.
+One structural consideration often addressed in the agreement is whether to use a sole arbitrator or a three-member panel — see picking one vs. three arbitrators for guidance on that decision.

 The Arbitration Clause

 The arbitration clause, typically found in a contract between parties, is a provision where the parties agree to resolve their disputes through arbitration rather than litigation.
+When drafting this clause, it is important to consider whether it conflicts with any choice-of-law provision in the same agreement — conflicts between arbitration and choice-of-law terms can create enforcement problems if not resolved at drafting.

 Rules of Evidence in Arbitration